IHTSDO/snomed-ui-examples/README.md

 ## GitHub Pages

-(Substitue 'IHTSDO' for the name of your organisation in GithHub)
+(Substitue 'IHTSDO' for the name of your organisation in GitHub)

 1.	‘clone’ the ‘master’ branch locally and change directory into `snomed-ui-examples/snomed-search-demo`
 3. If not already installed, `npm install -g @angular/cli`